jonnyelliot/holiday-agency/README.md

 ## Design

 The application is written using plain Java.
-For the sake of time constraints, I did not use Spring - I could have made `HolidayAgencyApplication` implement the `org.springframework.boot.CommandLineRunner` interface.
+For the sake of time constraints, I did not use Spring - I could have made `HolidayAgencyApplication` implement the `org.springframework.boot.CommandLineRunner` interface, for example.

 Still, the application is structured in a Spring-like way, with use of constructor-based dependency injection.
 See, for example, the four lines of the `HolidayAgencyApplication`'s constructor for the "hand crafting" that Spring's CDI would have done for us.

+`QuoteGenerator` is a class that delegates most of its behaviour to its dependencies, but not all.
+I used [Mockito](https://site.mockito.org/) to unit test `QuoteGenerator`, mocking its dependencies, to test the behaviour of the class itself.

 I used A* (pronounced "A-star"), a graph traversal and pathfinding algorithm.
 Given a weighted graph, a source node and a goal node, the algorithm finds the shortest path (with respect to the given weights) from source to goal.
-Is guaranteed to find the shortest path.
+It is guaranteed to find the shortest path.

 While A* is sufficient for the given inputs, real-world journey planners use more refined algorithms that preprocess the graph of connections between nodes (airports).

-A* uses a scorer to estimate the distance from the current node to the end node, it is used as a heuristic to find the correct result more quickly.
+A* can use a scorer to estimate the distance from the current node to the end node as a heuristic to find the correct result more quickly.
 If the location of the nodes (airports) was known, the straight line distance would have made a good heuristic.

 ## Building